kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 But I wasn't satisfied with it.
 Why?
 I would enumerate 3 problems about that project.

 1. The code set of [Visual Testing In katalon Studio](https://github.com/kazurayam/VisualTestingInKatalonStudio) project is too complicated.
-The project contains 28 Test Cases, 7 Test Suites, 4 Test Suite Collections, 1 Test Listener, 12 Keywords.
+This Katalon project contains 28 Test Cases, 7 Test Suites, 4 Test Suite Collections, 1 Test Listener, 12 Keywords.
 After 3 years, I forgot them and unable to maintain them any longer.
-2. The project enabled me to compare a pair of 2 screenshots of Web pages in PNG image format.
+2. The project enabled me to compare a pair of 2 screenshots of Web pages in PNG image format --- that's all it can.
 I found that it is not enough.
 Often I wanted to compare 2 texts scraped from web.
-For example, I wanted to compare 2 HTML files.
-Also I wanted to compare 2 JSON files downloaded from a Web Service.
+For example, I wanted to compare 2 HTML source files of a web page --- one of Production Environment, another of Development Environment.
+Also I wanted to compare 2 versions of a JSON file downloaded from a Web Service.
-3. The project wasn't distributable to others easily because it wasn't packaged as "jar".
+3. The project wasn't distributable to others easily.
+It exposes too much details which are hard to unserstand.
 It was too hard for people to reuse the code set of the project to achieve their own "Visual Testing" for their custom targets.

 ## My new development